genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 }
 ```

 The IP and port shown are for the application's Router process.
-This example also shows configuration for TLS and listening on both port 443 for HTTPS and port 80 for plain-text traffic.
+This example also shows the configuration for TLS and listening on both port 443 for HTTPS and port 80 for plain-text traffic.

 ### Environment overrides

-Each process within the application can be instructed to read another file to override the main configuration file, systems-definitions.
+Each process within the application can be instructed to read another file in order to override the main configuration file, systems-definitions.

 The overrides files can be placed anywhere that is readable to the Genesis application's run user.
 Overrides files can be 1-to-1 with processes or re-used.
-Their location is specified on a per-process basis in the **processes.xml** config file (which is part of the site-specific directory contents).
+Their location is specified on a per-process basis in the **processes.xml** config file (that is part of the site-specific directory contents).

 They take the form of a [Java properties file](https://www.w3schools.io/file/properties-extension-introduction/):